11th October 2013

 G-RLON was retired in February 2017 and sent to the Solent Sky Museum where it was put on display.
 It completed more flights than any other Aurigny Trislander.
 According to the Guernsey Airport website, it racked up more than 32,600 hours in the air and 105,000 landings.
 The RLON part of its name stood for Royal London Insurance, which used to advertise on the exterior of the craft.

-Guernsey history newsletter
+FREE Guernsey history newsletter

-We will never sell your data to third parties, and there’s an unsubscribe link in every email, so you can leave whenever you like.
+Don't miss our weekly update on Guernsey's fascinating history.
+We promise never to sell your data to anyone else, and there's a super-easy unsubscribe link on the bottom of each email so you can leave whenever you want.